being-krutik/Capstone-Project/README.md

 Upload Notes: Develop the functionality for uploading various types of notes.
 Share Notes Among Classmates: Implement the feature that allows students to share notes with their peers.

+#Group Member-3 Priyank Vora(1217802)
+#Priyank Vora: Notifications and Classmate Interaction

+Send Notifications: Implement the feature to send notifications related to assignments and other important information to classmates.
+Manage Classmate Group: Implement the functionality to manage virtual groups of classmates within the app.